 Given the large and diverse population of bridges throughout the United States, one of the most significant challenges to the LTBP Program is selecting a sample of bridges that is large enough and diverse enough to be representative, yet small enough to permit data collection efforts within current resource constraints.
 To meet this challenge, the LTBP Program designed a multi-tiered sampling approach.
 The following are the primary steps taken during bridge selection:

-Step 1: Determine the most common bridge types that predominate now and are likely to do so in the future.
-Specifically, the program focused on the performance of the following three types of bridges as these represent a majority on the National Bridge Inventory:
+Step 1: Determine the most common bridge types.
+Specifically, the program focused on the performance of the following three types of bridges as these represent a majority of the National Bridge Inventory:

 - Steel multigirder.

 Step 2: Identify representative clusters of each primary bridge type within various regions of the United States, considering the following factors: